bendelathouwer/tlvm13630-psu/README.md

 The next and last posebility is to add a voltage devider so we enable the UVLO(Under Voltage Lock Out).
 This will disable the convertor until a certain voltage is reached or disable the convertor if a voltage dips below a treshold.
 This is handy when we are using batterys for example

+The next pin is the VCC pin which comes from the external regulator.
+Now the datasheet meantions multiple times that there shoudn't be any load connected to the VCC pin BUT in the application schematic in the datasheet it show a load (albeit a pull up).
+The EVM schematic shows no load even no pullup connected, so for me it is a mistery if you should or should not connect a load to it.

+Next pin is the power good pin , this pin

 ---------------------------------------------------------------------------------------------------------------------------------------
 <img width="1086" height="307" alt="image" src="https://github.com/user-attachments/assets/bde3d319-19b2-42d1-a2b8-02bdc089ebce" />
 ----------------------------------------